-The ongoing strength in gold prices and improved operating performance at the Mupane mine have had a positive impact on the Company's operating results, resulting in earnings from mining operations of \$3.0 million in 2018 compared to \$1.7 million in 2017.
-In addition, cash flow generated from operations in 2018 was \$4.2 million, after royalty payments made in the normal course of business, compared to \$6.9 million of cashflow from operations in 2017 when royalties were being deferred.
-The Company has no material commitments for capital expenditures at the Mupane mine as of December 31, 2018.
+The ongoing strength in gold prices and positive operating performance at the Mupane mine have resulted in earnings from mining operations of \$0.8 million in 2019 compared to \$3.0 million in 2018.
+In addition, cash flow generated from operations in 2019 was \$2.9 million, after royalty payments made in the normal course of business, compared to \$4.2 million of cashflow from operations in 2018.
+The Company has no material commitments for capital expenditures at the Mupane mine as of December 31, 2019.